SpontanCombust/tw3-settings-framework/doc/details.md

 If a variable of a unified enum type in WitcherScript gets assigned a value it is not supposed to take (e.g. a setting that cannot have "Low" quality gets assigned such) before this value will be saved into user config it will be corrected in the `ValidateSettings` function.
 The current behaviour is to assign it the first valid value (in this case "Medium" quality).

 If a unified enum type exists for the settings class, an extra set of functions are generated, which names start with `EnumValueMapping`.
 They essentially make all of this just work and allow the conversion from user config integer value to enum value in WitcherScript and vice versa.

-## Var validation
-After reading from and before writing to user configuration during the game values of the parsed class are corrected to adhere to their XML constraints, for example a variable corresponding to the slider var in XML will have its value clamped between minimal and maximal possible values.
-It is possible to disable this validation for the entire class or singular groups and vars.
-To do it use the `msfValidate` attribute.

 ## Breaking changes